On higher topological Hochschild homology of rings of integers: Introduction

 \section{Introduction}

+Factorization homology provides a general framework for associating an invariant, $\int_M R$, to a topological $n$-dimensional manifold $M$ and an algebra $R$ over the Boardman-Vogt little $n$-cubes operad \cite{BV}.
+For a comprehensive overview of factorization homology see \cite{af}.
+Commutative algebras are algebras over the little $n$-cubes operad for all $n$.
+In \cite[Proposition 5.1]{af} it is shown that for commutative algebras $R$ the factorization homology, $\int_M R$, reduces to $R \otimes U(M)$ where $U(M)$ is the underlying topological space of $M$ and $(-) \otimes U(M)$ refers to the topological enrichment of the corresponding category.

+In the setting of spectra, this shows that for a commutative ring spectrum $R$ the factorization homology with respect to an $n$-sphere, $\mathbb{S}^n$, can be expressed in classical terms as $R \otimes \mathbb{S}^n$ and this is what we call topological Hochschild homology of order $n$ of $R$.

-Topological Hochschild homology, $\THH$, of rings of integers in number fields is well-understood: B\"okstedt \cite{boe} calculated $\THH$ of the integers and in \cite{LM} the general case is covered.
-The aim of this paper is the calculation of higher order topological Hochschild homology of rings of integers in number fields with coefficients in a suitable residue field.
-Topological Hochschild homology of a (simplicial) ring or ring spectrum $R$ with coefficients in a (simplicial) module (spectrum) $N$ is obtained as a simplicial object where one uses a simplicial model of the $1$-sphere, $S^1$, and glues $N$ to the basepoint of $S^1$ and $R$ to all other simplices in $S^1$.
-Topological Hochschild homology of order $n$ of $R$ with coefficients in $N$, $\thh{n}(R,N)$ is the analogue of this where we use $S^n = (S^1)^{\wedge n}$ as a simplicial model of the $n$-sphere and glue again $N$ to the basepoint and $R$ to all other simplices of $S^n$.
-For a definition using the topological space $\mathbb{S}^1$ see \cite{MSV}; for an approach preserving the epicyclic structure, see \eg \cite{BCD} or \cite{Ve}.
+We need a version with coefficients and we use simplicial sets as combinatorial models for topological spaces.
+It is shown in \cite[VII.3.2]{EKMM} that both enrichments (simplicial sets or topological spaces) give equivalent outcome.
+Topological Hochschild homology of a ring spectrum $R$ with coefficients in a module $N$ is obtained as a simplicial object where one uses the standard simplicial model of the $1$-sphere, $S^1$, and glues $N$ to the basepoint of $S^1$ and $R$ to all other simplices in $S^1$.
+Topological Hochschild homology of order $n$ of a commutative ring spectrum $R$ with coefficients in $N$, $\thh{n}(R,N)$, is the analogue of this where we use $S^n = (S^1)^{\wedge n}$ as a simplicial model of the $n$-sphere and glue again $N$ to the basepoint and $R$ to all other simplices of $S^n$.
+For a definition using the topological circle $\mathbb{S}^1$ see \cite{MSV}; for an approach preserving the epicyclic structure, see \eg \cite{BCD} or \cite{Ve}.